-Integrating knowledge to establish clinical judgement 1.
-Critical thinking, problem solving and decision making ability needed to care for persons, families and/or communities across the health continuum and within (or managing or improving) their environments in one or more environment of care 2.
-Intellectual and conceptual abilities to accomplish the essential of the nursing program (for example, baccalaureate essentials) 3.
-Media literacy 4.
-Transdisciplinar y 5.
-Design mindset Accomplish, direct and interpret assessment of persons, families and/or communities and develop, implement and evaluate of plans of care or direct the development, implementation and evaluation of care Critically assess and develop content that uses new media forms, and to leverage these media for persuasive communication Literacy in and ability to understand concepts across disciplines Represent and develop tasks and work processes for outcomes Incorporating appropriate professional attitudes and behaviors into nursing practice Concern for others, integrity, ethical conduct, accountability, interest and motivation Acquire Interpersonal skills for professional interactions with a diverse population of individuals, families and communities Acquire Interpersonal skills for professional interactions with members of the health care team including patients, their supports, other health care professionals and team members Acquire the skills necessary for promoting change for necessary quality health care Cross-cultural competency Virtual collaboration Maintain effective, mature, and sensitive relationships with clients/patients, students, faculty, staff and other professionals under all circumstances.
-Make proper judgments regarding safe and quality care Function effectively under stress and adapt to changing environments inherent in clinical practice Demonstrate professional role in interactions with patients, intra and inter professional teams Operate in different cultural settings (including disability culture) Work productively, drive engagement, and demonstrate presence as a member of virtual team
+Interpreting data Ability to observe patient conditions and responses to health and illness Ability to assess and monitor health needs Computational thinking Cognitive load management Obtain and interpret information from assessment maneuvers such as assessing respiratory and cardiac function, blood pressure, blood sugar, neurological status, etc. Obtain and interpret information from diagnostic representations of physiologic phenomena during a comprehensive assessment of patients Obtain and interpret information from assessment of patient's environment and responses to health across the continuum Obtain and interpret for evaluation information about responses to nursing action Translate data into abstract concepts and to understand data- based reasoning Integrating knowledge to establish clinical judgement Critical thinking, problem solving and decision making ability needed to care for persons, families and/or communities across the health continuum and within (or managing or improving) their environments in one or more environment of care Intellectual and conceptual abilities to accomplish the essential of the nursing program (for example, baccalaureate essentials) Media literacy Transdisciplinary Design mindset Accomplish, direct and interpret assessment of persons, families and/or communities and develop, implement and evaluate of plans of care or direct the development, implementation and evaluation of care Critically assess and develop content that uses new media forms, and to leverage these media for persuasive communication Literacy in and ability to understand concepts across disciplines Represent and develop tasks and work processes for outcomes Incorporating appropriate professional attitudes and behaviors into nursing practice Concern for others, integrity, ethical conduct, accountability, interest and motivation Acquire Interpersonal skills for professional interactions with a diverse population of individuals, families and communities Acquire Interpersonal skills for professional interactions with members Maintain effective, mature, and sensitive relationships with clients/patients, students, faculty, staff and other professionals under all circumstances.
+Make proper judgments regarding safe and quality care Function effectively under stress and adapt to changing environments inherent in clinical practice professional teams virtual team interactions with patients, intra and inter